Women in WWE: Women's Evolution (2016–present)

 Amid a feud with Charlotte Flair after SummerSlam in 2018, Lynch began to refer to herself as "The Man"—adopting a persona of a poorly-treated underdog.
 The storyline coincided with a major increase in Lynch's popularity, and culminated with Lynch defeating the Raw and SmackDown's Women's Champions Ronda Rousey and Charlotte Flair in a winner takes all triple threat match at WrestleMania 35—marking the first women's main event in WrestleMania history.
 After 14 years with WWE, veteran wrestler Alicia Fox retired, returning to participate only at Royal Rumble events in the future.
 At Crown Jewel, Natalya and Lacey Evans competed in WWE's first women's match in Saudi Arabia.
 Later that year, Survivor Series held its first ever women's main event featuring Raw Women's Champion Becky Lynch, SmackDown Women's Champion Bayley and NXT Women's Champion Shayna Baszler, with the latter winning the match.
 In 2021, Sasha Banks and Bianca Belair became the first black women to jointly headline WrestleMania.

 On January 6, 2021, at NXT New Year's Evil the first ever Women's Dusty Rhodes Tag Team Tournament was announced by NXT general manager William Regal and on February 14, 2021, in the tournament finals at NXT TakeOver: Vengeance Day the tournament was won by Raquel González and Dakota Kai as they defeated Ember Moon and Shotzi Blackheart.
 On March 10, 2021, after the tournament victory Raquel González and Dakota Kai were awarded the first ever NXT Women's Tag Team Championship's by NXT general manager William Regal making them the inaugural championship holders.

 During the late year of 2021 the first ever WWE Queen's Crown tournament was announced.
 The tournament is a female version of the company's King of the Ring tournament.
 On October 21, 2021, Zelina Vega defeated Doudrop to become the inaugural Queen's Crown at Crown Jewel in Saudi Arabia.

 Also while the name "Diva" largely fell into disuse, the term was then reused in 2022 for NXT wrestler Quincy Eliott's moniker, "Super Diva".

-On June 9, 2023, on an episode of SmackDown, the WWE Raw Women's Championship name was reverted back to the WWE Women's Championship as to when Lita introduced it at WrestleMania 32, and then-current champion Asuka was awarded with a new title belt.
-On the June 12 episode of Raw, the WWE Smackdown Women's Championship was renamed to the Women's World Championship, and then-current champion Rhea Ripley was awarded with the new title belt.
+On June 9, 2023, on an episode of SmackDown, the WWE Raw Women's Championship name was reverted to the WWE Women's Championship as to when Lita introduced it at WrestleMania 32, and then-current champion Asuka was awarded with a new title belt.
+On the June 12 episode of Raw, the WWE SmackDown Women's Championship was renamed to the Women's World Championship, and then-current champion Rhea Ripley was awarded with the new title belt.

 On June 23, 2023, the WWE Women's Tag Team Championship's were unified with the NXT Women's Tag Team Championship's as Ronda Rousey and Shayna Baszler (WWE Women's Tag Team Champions) defeated Alba Fyre and Isla Dawn (NXT Women's Tag Team Champions) retiring the NXT Women's Tag Team Championships in an episode of SmackDown.